 - You or a close relative have been diagnosed with polyposis

 - You or a close relative have a history of multiple primary tumors at early ages

 - You have many close relatives with cancer diagnosed before age 50

 Breast examinations include a mammogram, breast health counseling and a breast health exam performed by a nurse.
 No physician referral is needed for an annual screening mammogram, and the procedure is covered by virtually all insurance companies.
 For more information or to schedule an appointment, call (865) 331-1624.

-Thompson’s multidisciplinary chest conferences and clinic and multidisciplinary breast conferences and clinics bring together physicians including a medical oncologist, radiation oncologist, surgeon, radiologist and pathologist and other clinicians including a licensed clinical social worker, nutritionist, genetics counselor and clinical trial nurse to review each patient’s case.
+Thompson’s multidisciplinary breast and chest clinics bring together medical oncologists, radiation oncologists, surgeons, radiologists, pathologists. licensed clinical social workers, nutritionists, genetics counselors and clinical trial nurses to review each patient’s case.

-Our multidisciplinary coordinator is an oncology-certified nurse who will coordinate the appointment for you.
-In just one afternoon the diagnosis is confirmed and the patients are then seen by the team of cancer specialists to privately and individually discuss treatment choices.
-For additional information about the multidisciplinary chest or breast clinics and conferences, please call (865) 331-2797 or 1-800-559-5583 and speak with our multidisciplinary coordinator.
+Each clinic is coordinated by a patient navigator, who is an oncology-certified nurse and serves as your advocate throughout your diagnosis treatment process.
+During clinic, diagnosis is confirmed and the patients are seen by the team of cancer specialists to discuss treatment choices.
+For additional information about the multidisciplinary breast and chest clinics, please click here, and call (865) 331-2797 or 1-800-559-5583 to speak with our multidisciplinary coordinator.

 The Mammography Voucher Program offers low-cost screening mammograms to women in the communities where they live and work.
 Mammograms are provided at no cost to the financially eligible.

-Prostate and cervical cancer screenings are provided for free in collaboration with several rural health clincs throughout East Tennessee.
+Prostate and cervical cancer screenings are provided for free in collaboration with several rural health clinics throughout East Tennessee.